You are currently browsing the category archive for the 'Uncategorized' category.

 There’s an African proverb that says, “When you pray, move your feet.”
 It has never made sense to me to sit on the couch praying, when there was something I could do to achieve my heart’s desire, so that saying sits well with me.

 But I have also been accused of feeling that I need to “earn my keep” in the Universe–that I must always do, and cannot just be.
-I’ve never really known much I should be doing and how much I should be leaving to the Universe.
+I’ve never really known how much I should be doing and how much I should be leaving to the Universe.

 The other day, I read a quote by Abraham Hicks that’s really been bugging me: